Walter de Islip: Personal life

 Walter was born at Islip, Oxfordshire.
 He was a cousin of Simon Islip, Archbishop of Canterbury, and no doubt his career benefited as a result, though he was some years older than Simon.
-His father is said to have been a cleric, thus his birth was illegitimate.
-The most influential patron in his early years was Richard de Ferings, Archbishop of Dublin 1229-1306; he probably arrived in Ireland in the Archbishop's entourage in 1299.
+His father is said to have been a cleric, so Walter may have been illegitimate.
+The most influential patron in his early years was Richard de Ferings, Archbishop of Dublin 1299-1306; he probably arrived in Ireland in the Archbishop's entourage in 1299.

 Throughout his career, Walter moved back and forth between Ireland and England.
 In Ireland, he lived for a time at the Priory of Kilmainham, where he had a standing agreement for his board and lodgings.
 He later purchased the manor of Thorncastle, in south Dublin County, which is roughly present-day Mount Merrion.
 The property had previously belonged to his colleague, Sir William le Deveneys, who died in 1319.
-Later in the century the new owner Sir John Cruys built Merrion Castle on the site.
-He also had a townhouse in Dublin on Rochel Street (now Back Lane), near Dublin Castle; there is a reference to Dublin Corporation supplying his house with water.
-Walter in turn made a side agreement with his neighbour and fellow judge Nicholas Fastolf and his wife Cecilia in 1329, by which the Fastolfs could insert a pipe "no wider than a goose quill" into Walter's cistern and draw off a supply of water.
+Later in the century the new owner, Sir John Cruys, built Merrion Castle on the site.
+Walter also had a townhouse in Dublin on Rochel Street (now Back Lane), near Dublin Castle; there is a reference to Dublin Corporation supplying his house with water.
+Walter, in turn, made a side agreement with his neighbour and fellow judge Nicholas Fastolf and his wife Cecilia in 1329, by which the Fastolfs could insert a pipe "no wider than a goose quill" into Walter's cistern and draw off a supply of water.
 He developed strong links with Kilkenny, where he usually lodged with the Outlaw family, who were at the heart of the witchcraft trials.